mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 - `alpha = 0.05` means that we get 5/100 false positives (i.e., no rejections) if we continue repeating the test with different samplings.
 - If we perform multiple tests between different groups we need to use a Bonferroni correction.
 That is usually the case when we check two datasets: multiple columns are tested against each other to state whether the datasets are different!
 Thus, the example above is not complete!
 - The T-test is a parametric test, with many assumptions; maybe we can opt for non-parametric versions, such as the Kolgomorov-Smirnov test with 2 samples.
+- A failing test does not imply the datasets are different; we need to understand we're using statistical tests which have an expected amount of error.
 - Instead of `scipy`, we can also use other packages, such as [statmodels](https://www.statsmodels.org/stable/stats.html)
+- Usually we perform such kind of tests when we compose a new training dataset; in that case, the new and the old training sets can be compared or the new training set and the old test set.

 #### Exercise 8: Non-Deterministic Data Tests

 In this exercise, the artifacts from the previous exercise 6 is downloaded: the pre-processed dataset split in train and test subsets; then, a statistical test is performed embedded in a pytest testing function.
 The statistical test is a Kolgomorov-Smirnov test with 2 samples, which is a non-parametric equivalent of the T-test with independent samples.

+Usually we perform such kind of tests when we compose a new training dataset, but here we don't have that.

 Repository: